thedevmark/alert-alert/README.md

 /_/   \_\_|\___|_|   \__(_) /_/   \_\_|\___|_|   \__(_)
 ```

-**The ultimate desktop tool for creating stream alerts from YouTube, Instagram, and TikTok clips.**
+**The ultimate desktop tool for creating stream alerts from YouTube, Instagram, and TikTok.**

 Download any video segment from popular platforms, crop it to your desired aspect ratio, normalize audio, add end buffers, and export perfectly formatted alert videos — all in one streamlined workflow.